danfercf1/docker-examples/README.md

 docker-compose up
 ```

-3. Check if 3 of the services are running:
+3. Check if all the services (3) are running right:

 ```bash
 docker ps